 Deep teeth cleaning procedure

-When more extensive tartar removal is required, involving extensive scaling and root planing, it can take a lot longer than a standard cleaning—even hours—and may be spread over more than one appointment.
+When more extensive tartar removal is required, involving extensive scaling and root planing, it takes longer than a standard cleaning—even hours—and may be spread over more than one appointment.

 Patients who are nervous about this procedure can request for it to be done under IV sedation.
 With this, the patient is awake throughout but very relaxed, and won't remember much of the deep teeth cleaning experience.
 However, IV sedation usually has to be paid for privately.